dvjadeja/my-store/README.md

 - TypeScript for static type checking and better code maintainability
 - Modular code structure for better scalability
 - Zustand for Managing State across app which includes selection of store, getting products of the store, and mutating cart
+- `react-hook-form` with `zod` for form validations
+- `MUI` used as an styling library for better management of theme as a project requirement

 ## Trade-offs and Assumptions